ibm-cloud-docs/cis/alerts.md

 # Configuring alert policies
 {: #configuring-policies}

-{{site.data.keyword.cis_full}} has alerts that you can configure through the API to warn you when events occur.
+{{site.data.keyword.cis_full}} provides customizable alert policies that notify you when specific events or conditions occur within your account.
+You can set up these alerts using the IBM Cloud console, CLI, or API, enabling proactive monitoring and faster response times.
 {: shortdesc}

-See [Configuring webhooks](/docs/cis?topic=cis-configuring-webhooks) for instructions on using webhooks.
+To send alerts to external sysems, see [Configuring webhooks](/docs/cis?topic=cis-configuring-webhooks).

-Alerts are available only to Enterprise plans.
+Alerts are available only on Enterprise plans.
 {: note}

 ## Configuring alert policies in the console
 {: #ui-configure-alert-policies}
 {: ui}

-Use the UI to create, update, and delete alerting policies.
+Use the IBM Cloud console to create, update, and delete alert policies.

 ### Creating a security alert policy in the console
 {: #ui-create-alert}

 To create a security alert policy, follow these steps:

-1. In the CIS console, navigate to the **Account** page.
-1. Select the **Alerts** tab.
+1. In the CIS console, navigate to the **Account** page, then select the **Alerts** tab.
-1. Select the **Alerting policies** and then click **Create**
+1. Select the **Alerting policies**, then click **Create**
 1. Select the type of alert policy that you want to create.
 For more information, see [Alert types](/docs/cis?topic=cis-types-alerts) to select alert policies.
 1. Enter a name for your alerting policy, and optionally enter a description.
 1. Choose an alerting method.
 You can select a webhook, enter an email address to send alerts to, or both.
 Only one notification is required to complete configuration.